Zacchaeus00/MCTS/README.md

 # MCTS
 An efficient Go implemetation of the Monte Carlo Tree Search algorithm with a friendly interface

-20 times faster than the [Python implementation](https://github.com/pbsinclair42/MCTS) by Paul Sinclair et al on single core, and even faster on multiple core
+20 times faster than the [Python implementation](https://github.com/pbsinclair42/MCTS) by Paul Sinclair et al on single core, and even faster on multiple cores with Goroutines

 ## How to Use